 - Are there any additional fees or charges for renting?

-Lastly beware of rental scams and never make the mistake of sending money for accommodation before meeting the owner in person or before seeing the apartment.
-Regardless of whichever student accommodation option you choose be sure it is a comfortable and safe place and be welcoming of the roommates you come across to make your study and stay abroad a success.
+Lastly, beware of rental scams and never make the mistake of sending money for accommodation before meeting the owner in person or before seeing the apartment.
+Regardless of whichever student accommodation option you choose, be sure it is a comfortable and safe place and be welcoming of the roommates you come across to make your study and stay abroad a success.
 Make sure to check out our guide to Things You Need to Know as an Off-Campus Student.
 The wrong accommodation won't necessarily make or break your university experience.
 Still, your home can significantly impact your studies, social life, and physical and mental well-being.
-So do as much research as possible before making your final decision but do not stress much and know that you can always relocate.
+So before choosing student accommodation, do as much research as possible before making your final decision, but do not stress much and know that you can always relocate.
 Take it as a learning experience!